 Travel vlogs are engaging, authentic, and inspiring—they allow people to experience a place secondhand.
 Thus, it isn’t surprising to know that vlogs get four times higher engagement on social media (i.e., likes, comments, shares, favorites, and subscriptions) than other travel content types on YouTube.

 Want to share your travel experiences to a wider audience?
-Travel vlogging is the way to go!
+Starting a travel blog or travel vlog is the way to go!
 Here are some tips to help you get started:

 1. Invest in the Right Equipment